yagdev/Spotify-Lyrics-For-Discord/README.md

-# This project has been succeeded and is no longer being worked on.
+# This project is no longer being worked on.
-## Check out Companion Display here:
+## Check out its successor Companion Display here:
 https://github.com/yagdev/Companion-Display

 # Lyrics for Discord Rich Presence